mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 ### Segani

 The Segani are a more or less humanoid people, with leathery, faintly iridescent skin that hangs in folds around the head and neck in a manner reminiscent of a hood or scarf.
-Segani are tall by human standards, with few individuals failing to reach two metres in height.
+Segani are tall by human standards, with few individuals failing to reach two meters in height.
 They have long bones and greater skin surface area than a typical human, helping them shed heat whilst their head-skin folds protect from direct sunlight.
 It is not clear whether they are an engineered species or if they evolved naturally but they are known not to be native to their ‘homeworld’ of Segan.

 Creating Segani Travellers Segani are not very suitable as Travellers, as roleplaying may well require a slow descent into madness or desperate attempt to cling to sanity every time their ship jumps.
 However, Segani might be encountered in full (or more or less full) control of their faculties.